 Even better, cannabis may also be an effective way to wean a patient off of opioids if the patient or physician finds that the subject is taking too many opioids and runs a risk of the drug becoming habit-forming.
 Several states, including Missouri, are even considering adding (or have already added) opioid reduction to their state’s list of approved medical conditions that qualify for medical marijuana.

 I Have Fibromyalgia, How Do I Get My Medical Marijuana Card?

 If you have already been diagnosed with fibromyalgia, the process of obtaining a medical marijuana card is simple.
-Ohio and North Dakota list fibromyalgia as a qualifying condition that is treatable with medical marijuana.
+Ohio lists fibromyalgia as a qualifying condition that is treatable with medical marijuana.
 Missouri and Maryland offer chronic pain and PTSD as a qualifying condition.
 Both Maryland and Missouri also allow a recommendation based on the licensed medical marijuana physician’s discretion.
 So click on the states below and call our support team today to start your journey toward finding relief through medical marijuana.